kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

+---
-# Introduction of Definition CRD
+title:  Definition CRD
+---

 This documentation explains how to register and manage available *components* and *traits* in your platform with `ComponentDefinition` and `TraitDefinition`, so end users could instantiate and "assemble" them into an `Application`.